-You’ve lived through a few ‘Interior Design Trends’ since you’ve owned your home or purchased an older home that hasn’t been updated this post is for you.
+If you’ve lived through a few ‘Interior Design Trends’ since you’ve owned your home or purchased an older home that hasn’t been updated this post is for you.

-From time to time you may have updated certain aspects of your home – particularly the eye-sores you needed to get rid of or distract from.
-Unfortunately, that’s left your home partially updated, and resembling different styles that don’t always fit well together.
+From time to time certain aspects of the home may have been updated – particularly the eyesores that needed to be removed or distracted from.
+Unfortunately, that’s left likely left the home partially updated, and resembling different styles that don’t always fit well together.

 We’ve been there.